bandeye/watch-battery-notify/README.md

 # watch-battery-notify
-Notifies when battery reach 20% and 80%.
+Notifies when battery reaches 20% and 80%.